Chartiza/bulls/README.md

 - *KKcompare.py*

-The script is designed to compare kinship calculated by king program (based on genotypes) and kinship2 package (based on pedigree data)
+The script is designed to compare kinship calculated by king program (based on genotypes) and kinship2 package (based on pedigree data).

 - *rename_smpls.py*

-The script is designed to rename the samples in the file in accordance with the file of conformity.
+The script is designed to rename the samples in the FinalReport file in accordance with the file of conformity.

 ## Authors
 Kateryna Pantiukh